 The offer is for a parenting webinar, so it stands to reason that the target audience would be parents of young children.
 So, using a picture of a mother with her toddler is perfect in this example.

 State your value proposition and benefits so customers know what to expect.

 While your headline states what your offer is, you also want your customers to know what’s included and how it helps them.
 This can be accomplished through bullet points or short text blocks.
 Like the headline, however, the copy for your benefits should be kept short and sweet.

 Above is another example.
 Notice how the topics are included in the image, while the benefits are listed succinctly as the bottom beneath the icons.

 Create a lead capture form that customers are likely to fill out.

-The lead capture form is the most important element of any landing page.
+The lead capture form is the most important element of your landing pages.
 It’s the tool that will convert visitors into qualified leads.
 So, you want to make sure that will be filled out.
-One of the best ways to do this is by asking customers to provide you with the bare minimum information—like their name and email address.
+One of the best ways to do this is by asking customers to provide with the bare minimum information—like their name and email address.

-No one enjoys filling out long forms.
-And the more fields there are to fill out, the more time potential customers have to rethink your offer.
+No one like filling out long forms.
+And the more fields they have to fill out, the more time potential customers have to rethink your offer.
 So, you want to make it as easy as possible for visitors to fill out your form, while still getting the information you need for them.